noodlecollie/wzl-musicmgr/docs/conventions.md

 * **Turquoise:** Inactive loop not aligned to the beginning of a phrase.

 Think of green representing percussion, blue representing no percussion, and red representing vocals.
 Adding red to green in RGB space gives yellow, and adding it to blue gives pink.

+## TODO

+* Re-evaluate the hot cue approach - it didn't seem very easy to actually use on the CDJs.
+It may be better to simply do the memory cueing in Rekordbox, and the hot cueing on the CDJs themselves, so that the hot cues are set according to what is actually convenient when mixing.

 # Energy Levels